Baháʼí Faith in the United States: South Carolina

 The Baháʼí Faith in South Carolina begins in the transition from Jim Crow to the Civil Rights Movement but defines another approach to the problem, and proceeded according to its teachings.
 The first mention in relation to the history of the religion came in the 1860s in a newspaper article.
 Following this the first individual from South Carolina to find the religion was Louis Gregory in 1909, followed by individuals inside the state.
 Communities of Baháʼís were soon operating in North Augusta, Columbia and Greenville struggled with segregation culture through the 1950s externally and internally.
 However, in the 1969-1973 period, a very remarkable and somewhat unsustainable period of conversions to the religion on the basis of a meeting of Christian and Baháʼí religious ideas established a basis of community across several counties - notably Marion, Williamsburg, and Dillon, served by the Louis Gregory Institute and its radio station WLGI but also across the wider area.
 That community continues and has gathered news coverage as part of the second largest religion in South Carolina.

 Alaska

 Alaska is unusual in that it is not an independent nation recognized by the United Nations, and yet has a National Spiritual Assembly.
 Its specific statistics are not published, and are often not broken out in non-Baháʼí statistics of the US in general.

-Hawai'i
+Hawaiʻi

-The Baháʼí community in Hawai'i had its origins when Hawaiian-born Agnes Alexander, who became a Baháʼí in Paris in 1900, returned to the islands in 1901.
-Similar to Alaska, the Baháʼís of Hawai'i have an independent National Spiritual Assembly from that of the US, though it is itself one of the 50 United States.
+The Baháʼí community in Hawaiʻi had its origins when Hawaiian-born Agnes Alexander, who became a Baháʼí in Paris in 1900, returned to the islands in 1901.
+Similar to Alaska, the Baháʼís of Hawaiʻi have an independent National Spiritual Assembly from that of the US, though it is itself one of the 50 United States.
 Independent statistics have not been published.